 A thunderstorm strikes the forest, knocking a tree into the rainbowl.
 Zach and Annie volunteer to clean it out, along with Plato, Ari, and Aurora, but Sock isn't interested in helping.
 Plato tells him the story "How the Camel Got His Hump", where another beast's how not working gave him trouble.
-Annie uses something like the object of Aesop's fable "The Bundle of Sticks" to show how everyone pulling together will make a difference as doesn't believe.
-When he agrees to help but complains of boredom, Plato tells "Tom Sawyer Gives Up the Brush", where it was learned that working is more enjoyable than laziness as long as the right viewpoint is there.
+When Sock agrees to help but complains of boredom, Plato tells "Tom Sawyer Gives Up the Brush", where it was learned that working is more enjoyable than laziness as long as the right viewpoint is there.
 Written by

 Did You Know?

 Aesop's fable "The Bundle of Sticks" used in William J. Bennett

 's "The Book of Virtues" wasn't told, but was used indirectly as the inspiration for the plot-device metaphor shown in between stories.
 See more

 At the beginning, water spouts from a hole in the ground until it goes beyond where it can be seen on screen, with nothing on the water.
 But in the next shot it is shown from behind, and lowering a bit, with Ari resting atop it.
 See more

 Sock is still struggling with the concept of *working for a common goal*.

 Workin' Is Fun